US Taxes for Expats Living in Hong Kong

 US persons abroad are also subject to Social Security tax, otherwise known as FICA tax, named for the Federal Insurance Contributions Act.
 Taxpayers avoid double-taxation through the provisions of totalization agreements, also known as US international Social Security agreements.
-However, as of July, 2015, the US has not yet entered into totalization agreements with Hong Kong or China.
+However, as of this date, the US has not yet entered into totalization agreements with Hong Kong or China.
 Ted Kleinman will help you understand your Social Security tax liability as a resident of Hong Kong.

 FBAR Requirements and Penalties for Failure to File